eozkaynar/Search-and-Rescue-Algorithm/README.md

 * Solve the problem of MUs movement to their subgrids without collision.
 * Add gotoRange function for MUs that completing their search and are not in the range of base.
 * Check Target information and consider both "target is found" and "target is not found."
-* Make simulation to simulate search and movement algorithm.